spring-guides/gs-rest-service/README.md

 A small suite of tests has been created called WordControllerTests.
 Your code must pass these tests.

 ## Exercise
+This repository contains a class called `WordController` in the `hello` package.

-You must fork this repository, implement the `/words/{word}` endpoint, and commit your code.
+You must fork this repository, implement the `/words/{word}` endpoint inside the `WordController`, and commit your code.

 The endpoint must take a word as a paramater and return a response of the form:
 ```